 What these statistics tell us is that the issues are both widespread and deeply rooted in the sector.
 And even when you look at the problem at an organisational level, it’s not one person’s fault; it’s a systemic problem that has evolved over the years.
 It’s about culture.

-This doesn’t mean it can’t be changed.
+This doesn’t mean we can’t change it.
 Anything can be changed for the better with the right mindset and determination.

 With the issue stemming from a flawed workplace culture, rebuilding this culture from the ground up will do wonders for the quality of service delivery in the healthcare sector.